Astoundify/wp-job-manager-regions/readme.txt

 = 1.17.4: February 14, 2019 =

 * Fix: Improve type checks for the Select2 library.
+* Fix: Make the taxonomy available to REST Api, and now it's available in the new editor.

 = 1.17.3: January 30, 2019 =